 You report your income in different places on your return depending on whether it is salary (W-2) income or self-employment income.

 - Income that you receive for offerings and fees—Report this as self-employment income on Form 1040, Schedule C or Schedule C-EZ, Profit or Loss from Business.

 - Salary income—Report this income on Form 1040.

 - Expenses related to your salary income—For tax years prior to 2018, report the expenses as miscellaneous deductions subject to the 2% limit of adjusted gross income on Form 1040, Schedule A. As we noted earlier, the expenses must be prorated between your W-2 income and your housing allowance, making a portion of them nondeductible.
-After 2017, unreimbursed employee expenses are no longer deductible.
+Beginning in 2018, unreimbursed employee expenses are no longer deductible for federal taxes but some states, such as California, still allow this deduction for state income tax.

 - Expenses related to your self-employment income—Deduct these expenses on Schedule C or Schedule C-EZ.
 Examples of these costs include travel, office expenses, subscriptions, books and computers.

 Easy-to-miss deductions for ministers